-A physician (a doctor of medicine, osteopathy, podiatry, or chiropractic) or a professional provider (a doctor of medicine, osteopathy, podiatric physician, chiropractor, fully licensed psychologist, clinical licensed master's social worker, licensed professional counselor, genetic counselor, athletic trainer, or oral surgeon) or other professional provider who participates with BCBSM or who is in a BCBSM PPO network.
+A physician (a doctor of medicine, osteopathy, podiatry, or chiropractic) or a professional provider (a doctor of medicine, osteopathy, podiatrist, chiropractor, fully licensed psychologist, clinical licensed master's social worker, licensed professional counselor, genetic counselor, oral surgeon or other professional provider) who participates with BCBSM or who is in a BCBSM PPO network.
 Practitioner may also be referred to as "participating" or "in-network" provider.